Goumi (song)

 "Goumi" (Arabic: "قومي", English: "Stand Up") is a song recorded by Lebanese singer Myriam Fares.
 It was released as a single on December 12, 2018.
 The song was written by Yousef Alomani and produced by Hussam El Dine.
+It is sung by Fares in the Iraqi dialect.

+A R3hab / Mdlbeast remix version of the song was released on June 1, 2023.

 Background and release

 The song was announced by the singer herself on December 2, 2018, via her social media accounts.
 It was released after her six months hiatus and after her recovery, she decided to comeback with "Goumi" because it has a positive message.
 Fares revealed that before releasing the song "[she] was scared, [she] cried, [she] was falling apart" but the support of her fans brought her all the positivity in the world and "[she] stood up again".
 After 4 years of its release, "Goumi" became a viral sensation after a dance challenge created by Myriam was launched on Instagram.
 Although she didn't have a TikTok account at that time, the challenge went viral on TikTok and gained over 8.4 billion total views.